Introduction

 1 | - | Potholders |

-2 | - | Using a screwdriver to align the position |
+2 | - | Using a screwdriver to check the position |

-Correct tack welding sequence
+Correct sequence for tack welding

-Subsequent repairs / corrosion protection
+Subsequent repairs/corrosion protection

-- Sealing of welds.
+- Sealing of welded seams.

 - Applying a protective coating to the bottom.